Let's Not Forget ...

 White House Woes

 During and prior to the first two years of his presidency, we compiled news items outlining the outrages committed by the Trump administration against American laws, values, and principles.
-We revived coverage for his final year in office, concluding in January 2021.
+We revived coverage for his final year in office, concluding in January 2021, after the Capitol insurrection.

 Click here for Countdown News Briefs (PDF): Chronicles the three-week period prior to 2017 Inauguration